Internet Trends for the Green Era

 8. Video Search

-Videos are becoming more and more commonplace and almost a requirement for building a business brand.
+Video marketing is more commonplace and almost a requirement for building a business brand.
 As it stands today, videos are searched and sorted by meta tags, titles, and descriptions.
 Technology will start to be released that can interpret what the content of the video actually is.
 This will make videos an even more powerful tool for building a brand and gaining recognition within a community.
 Google and Bing have already taken small steps towards this goal by adding image-recognition to their portfolio.
 In the long run, this will greatly affect what is being said in a video.
 The future of designing and scripting a video may very well follow the same guidelines as SEO content writers follow today.

 What to do?